-Army Adjutant General Corps Officer Insignia Badge
+Army Adjutant General Corps Officer Insignia Pair

 The basic design of the Adjutant General's Corps come from the United State's Coat of Arms design from 1872.
 In 1964, the current insignia was approved.

 Officers wear this insignia on the collars of their uniform.